wgnf/liz/README.md

 - Extract license information (type, URL, text) from all currently known sources for these dependencies
 - Print the found dependencies including their license information to the console
 - Print the problems that occured during the process (missing license-information)
+- (Try to) determine the license-type from the license-text, if no license-type could be determined

 ### Planned features

-- [#10](https://github.com/wgnf/liz/issues/10) Determining the the license-type by the determined license-type
 - [#11](https://github.com/wgnf/liz/issues/11) & [#12](https://github.com/wgnf/liz/issues/12) Mapping from package-reference to license-information
 - [#13](https://github.com/wgnf/liz/issues/13) Validate found license-types against a provided white-/blacklist
 - [#15](https://github.com/wgnf/liz/issues/15) & [#16](https://github.com/wgnf/liz/issues/16) Export license-information in various forms to a given directory/file